TechOffice/TechOffice-PhpLibrary/README.md

 ### Controller

-It is reponsible for handling HTTP Request
+Controller is reponsible for handling HTTP Request

 ### Model

+Models are PHP classes that are designed to work with database.

 ### View

+View is a web page (page fragment like header, footer, sidebar) which would be loaded by controller.

 ### Helper

+Helper is a collection of functions.

 ### Library

+Library are PHP Classes which can be entirely new libraries, extended native libraries or replaced native libraries.

 ## Configuration